 To perform the experiment, connect the DT4800 output to the input channel of the MCA DT5770 and use the DT4800 GP0 as digitizer "trigger IN".
-The Emulation Control Software Interface allows user to generate exponential decay signals with programmable rise time and fall time and it is possible to emulate signals from 137CsI radioactive.
-The spectrum can be recorded and analyzed by the MCA the Ka line are indicated with the red arrows.
+The Emulation Control Software Interface allows user to generate exponential decay signals with programmable rise time and fall time and it is possible to emulate signals from 137Csl radioactive.
+The spectrum can be recorded and analyzed by the MCA.